On differential operators for scalar-scaffolded gluons: Conclusions and Outlook

 In this work, we have revisited and explored some structural aspects of Yang-Mills amplitudes written in scaffolding variables.
 By analyzing their factorizations, we developed a systematic prescription for constructing differential operators that map the gluon amplitudes into single cubic scalar diagrams.
 We also considered a naive generalization of this construction to obtain the mixed amplitudes of gluons and scalars, which succeeds/fails in infinite cases of given types.
 We showed that the mixed amplitude with $r$ scalars and any number of gluons admits a natural basis consisting of $\mathcal{C}_{r-2}$ elements.
 We then applied this result to construct a planar version of the universal expansion, in which each term consists of a gauge-invariant prefactor expressed as a nested commutator, accompanied by the mixed amplitudes defined in our basis.

 There remains several directions for future investigation.
 First, it would be interesting to further study the structure of the differential operators that preserve gauge invariance in the scaffolding variables and present a complete set of differential operators that generate all mixed amplitudes in this planar basis.
+It would also be worthwhile to study the hidden zeros, factorizations near zeros, and the splittings~\cite{Arkani-Hamed:2023swr, Cao:2024gln, Bartsch:2024amu, Li:2024qfp,Arkani-Hamed:2024fyd} of such mixed amplitudes, as well as their relation to these operators.
 In addition, developing new approach that fully manifests the planar structure for mixed amplitudes would represent a natural next step toward a more universal understanding of YM amplitudes (see~\cite{Backus:2025orx} for a recent paper on new recursion of scalar-scaffolded pure YM).

 Moreover, our results hint at broader applicability beyond YM theory.
 Since all colored amplitudes, such as those in the Nonlinear Sigma Model, colored Yukawa theory~\cite{De:2024wsy}, and even certain subsets of the mixed amplitudes involving gravitons, gluons, and scalars, exhibit similar structures~\cite{Arkani-Hamed:2024vna}, understanding whether the differential-operator methods developed here can be extended to these theories would shed light on the universality of the scaffolded approach.